The model theory of the curve graph: Quantifier elimination in

 \end{enumerate}

 \end{lemma}

-We recall many of the details of the proof for the convenience of the reader. \begin{proof}[Proof of Lemma~\ref{triangle lemma}] We first prove the existence of such a decomposition.
+We recall many of the details of the proof, following the outline of the corresponding result in~\cite{BPZ17}, for the convenience of the reader. \begin{proof}[Proof of Lemma~\ref{triangle lemma}] We first prove Item~\ref{item:decompose}.
 Suppose $R_w(a,c)$, that $R_u(a,b)$ and $R_v(b,c)$.
 We consider the collection of weakly convex sets $\mathcal{H}_p$ containing both $a$ and $c$.
-For a strict path $P$ from $a$ to $c$ and let $b_0$ be a basepoint on $P$.
+For a strict sequence $p$ from $a$ to $c$ and let $b_0$ be a basepoint for $b$ in $p$.
 Let We choose $H\in\mathcal{H}_p$ and $y$ in order to minimize $\Or(y)$.
-This implies that no initial and no terminal segment of $y$ is contained in $w_1\wr w_2$.
+This implies that no terminal segment of $y$ is absorbed by $w_1\wr w_2$, since then we could replace the basepoint $b_0$ by another point and obtain a $y$ with a smaller associated ordinal.

-We now have that $y w_1^{-1}\simeq u^{-1}$ and that $y w_2\simeq v$.
-By Lemma ~\ref{lem:sym-dec}, we have unique decompositions where $x'$ and $\beta$ commute, $x'$ is properly left-absorbed by $s_1$, where $\theta$ is word made up of pairwise commuting letters which commutes with both $x'$ and $\beta$, and where $\beta$ is right-absorbed by $u_1$.
-Moreover, the only group elements occurring in these decompositions are the initial letter of $u_1$ and the terminal letter of $s_1$.
+We now have that $[y]* [w_1^{-1}]= [u^{-1}]$ and that $[y]* [w_2]= [v]$, by weak convexity and the minimality of $y$.
+By Lemma ~\ref{lem:sym-dec}, we have unique decompositions where $x'$ and $\beta$ are orthogonal, $x'$ is properly left-absorbed by $s_1$, where $\theta$ is word made up of pairwise commuting letters which is orthogonal to both $x'$ and $\beta$, and where $\beta$ is right-absorbed by $u_1$.
+Moreover, we may assume that the only group elements occurring in these decompositions are the initial letter of $u_1$ and the terminal letter of $s_1$.
 By expanding $u_1$ to include $\theta$, we may assume $\theta$ is trivial.
 Expanding $u_1$ further, we may also assume that $x'$ is trivial.
-Analogously and by performing similar expansions if necessary, we write where $x$ commutes with $\alpha$, where $x$ is properly right-absorbed by $s_2$ and where $\alpha$ is left-absorbed by $v_1$.
+Analogously and by performing similar expansions of the constituent words if necessary, we write where $x$ is orthogonal to $\alpha$, where $x$ is properly right-absorbed by $s_2$ and where $\alpha$ is left-absorbed by $v_1$.

 Observe that $y\simeq s_2\alpha\simeq s_1^{-1}\beta$.
-The minimality assumption on $y$ (that is, no initial or terminal segment of $y$ is contained in $w_1\wr w_2$) now implies that no terminal segment of $\alpha$ can coincide with a terminal segment of $\beta$.
-It follows that all terminal segments of $\alpha$ commute with $\beta$, whence $\alpha$ commutes with $\beta$ and is a terminal segment of $s_1^{-1}$ (cf. Lemma 5.3 of ~\cite{BPZ17}).
+The minimality assumption on $y$ (that is, no terminal segment of $y$ is absorbed $w_1\wr w_2$) now implies that no end of $\alpha$ can coincide with an end of $\beta$, since then this end would be contained in $w_1\wr w_2$.
+It follows that all ends of $\alpha$ are orthogonal to $\beta$, whence $\alpha$ is orthogonal to $\beta$ and is a terminal segment of $s_1^{-1}$; this is proved by a straightforward induction on the length of $\alpha$, which itself does not contain any group elements; cf.~Lemma 5.3 of ~\cite{BPZ17}.
 Repeating this line of reasoning for $\beta$ and $s_2$, we are able to write

+That $\alpha$ and $\beta$ are strongly orthogonal follows from the fact that they are orthogonal, the fact that $\alpha$ is left-absorbed by $v_1$, and the fact that $\beta$ is right-absorbed by $u_1$.